stateman92/MSc-SportBuddy-iOS/README.md

 - Run `openapi-generator generate -i /path/to/descriptor/swagger.yaml -g swift5 --additional-properties=responseAs=AsyncAwait -o /path/to/output` in the terminal

+#### Generate openapi generated files on all platforms

+- Make sure you've installed [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) - if not, use e.g. `brew install openapi-generator` via [Homebrew](https://brew.sh/)

+- Run `sh openapi.sh` in the terminal in the root directory

 #### Visualize the dependencies between classes ([Issue](https://github.com/PaulTaykalo/objc-dependency-visualizer/issues/68#issuecomment-1113864431) with Xcode 13.0+)

 - Clone Objective-C And Swift Dependencies Visualizer - use e.g. `git clone https://github.com/PaulTaykalo/objc-dependency-visualizer.git` in the terminal (you can change directory before this step: `cd /Users/<yourName>/Downloads`)